Undergraduate Resume and Cover Letter

 Limit your resume to one 8 1/2" x 11" page printed with a laser printer.
 Use the following guidelines as a standard to follow:

-• Use 10-point font minimum, Times New Roman, Ariel, Calibri, other basic font preferred
+• Use 10-12 point font, Cambria, Arial, Calibri, other basic font preferred

 • Use even margins, minimum of .5 inch.

-• Use a minimum number of words and use bullet points; important skills and information should be highlighted and easy to spot, not buried in lengthy paragraphs.
+• Use bullet points and minimal words to articulate your transferable skills; important skills and information should be highlighted and easy to spot, not buried in lengthy paragraphs.

-• When printing, consider using a thicker, 20-pound bond paper in a plain or off-white color.
+• If printing, consider using a thicker, 20-pound bond paper in a plain or off-white color.

 Maintain a positive word choice—Avoid saying “not” or “none.”
 The reader should feel that you are optimistic in your approach.
 Use "action" words and action-verb phrases in order to make your job responsibilities distinct and powerful.
 Highlight any leadership involvement and opportunities you took to initiate or lead.